Lalu Prasad Yadav: Populist policies and consolidation of lower castes

 and for the first time they are allowed to vote as per their own wishes.
 A number of populist policies which directly impacted his "Backward Caste" supporters were launched during his tenure.
 Some of these being establishment of Charvaha schools, where children of poor could get skilled; abolishment of cess on toddy and making of the negligence of rules related to reservation for "Backward Castes" as cognizable offence.
-Yadav mobilised 'Backwards' through his identity politics.
+Lalu Prasad mobilised 'Backwards' through his identity politics.
 According to his conception, Forward Castes were elite in the outlook and thus he portrayed himself as, "Messiah of Backwards" by ensuring that his way of living remain identical to his supporters who were mostly poor.
 He even continued to reside in his quarter of one room after getting elected as Chief Minister, though later he moved to official residence of the CM for administrative convenience.

 Another significant event during his regime was the recruitment of 'Backward Castes' and communities to government services in large numbers.
 The government's white paper claimed to have significant number of vacancies in health sector and similar manpower crunch existed across various sectors.
 The rules of recruitment were changed drastically in order to benefit "Backward Castes", who supported him.
-The frequent transfer of existing officers, who were at the higher echelon of bureaucracy was also an important feature of Yadav and Rabri Devi's regime.
+The frequent transfer of existing officers, who were at the higher echelon of bureaucracy was also an important feature of Lalu Prasad and Rabri Devi's regime.
 These developments led to collapse of administration and entire system.
-Yadav however continued to rule Bihar due to massive support from "Backward Castes" as well as his emphasis on "honour" which he considered more important than the development.
+Lalu however continued to rule Bihar due to massive support from "Backward Castes" as well as his emphasis on "honour" which he considered more important than the development.
 Thus according to Zarhani, for the lower caste he was a charismatic leader who was capable to become the voice of those who were silent for long.